kddnewton/parser-prism/README.md

 ## Development

-Run `rake test` to run the tests.
+Run `bundle exec rake test` to run the tests.
 This runs tests exported from the `parser` gem into their own fixture files.

 ## Contributing